Chapter 19 : Love rule #18

 “Welcome, Rose.
 It’s a pleasure to have you with us,” he said, and I tried not to raise a Scorpius-style eyebrow.
 A pleasure to be in an eating disorder unit?
 Please sir, the pleasure is all mine.

-“Of course,” I forced out, taking a step away from him.
+“Of course,” I forced out, taking a step closer to Dad.
 We were led into the room he had emerged from and offered coffee.
 At my request for a black coffee, I felt eyes in the back of my head from the healer.

 “Please, sit,” he gestured, and we all did so.
 The chair was hard on my bony back and I noticed even Mum shifting in discomfit.